-Black-necked aracaris (Pteroglossus aracari) have a black head and neck with dark chestnut ear coverts.
-A red band with yellow above and below is near mid body with a black line at the base.
-The back is dark gray and the rump is red.
-The four-inch (10 cm) long bill has an ivory upper mandible with an upper black ridge; lower mandible is black.
+Black-necked aracaris (Pteroglossus aracari) have a black head and neck with dark chestnut ear feathers.
+A red band with yellow above and below is near the middle of the body with a black line at the base.
+The back is dark gray, and the rump is red.
+The four-inch (10 cm) long bill has an ivory upper mandible with an upper black ridge.
+The lower mandible is black.

-Curl-crested aracaris (Pteroglossus beauharnaesii) are unique and rather strange looking birds due to the curled up feathers on their crown.
+Curl-crested aracaris (Pteroglossus beauharnaesii) are unusual looking birds due to the curled feathers on their crown.
 The curly feathers look and feel as if they are made of patent leather or are lacquered.
 The off-whitish, disheveled facial feathers have black tips.
-The beak has various colors, ranging from shades of golden chestnut to off-white.
+The beak has various colors, ranging from shades of golden brown to off-white.

-Many-banded aracaris (Pteroglossus pluricinctus) are unique in appearance in that they somewhat resemble a bee.
-The sexes are quite different, with the males sporting a maroon patch of feathers over the ears (absent in females).
-It is similar to the Black-necked aracari except that it has two bands - a narrow black one on the breast and a wider red/black band on the belly.
-The upper mandible is ivory and the lower mandible is black.
+Many-banded aracaris (Pteroglossus pluricinctus) are unique in appearance and somewhat resemble a bee.
+The sexes are quite different.
+The males have a maroon patch of feathers over the ears, which is absent in females.
+It is like the Black-necked aracari except that it has two bands - a narrow black one on the breast and a wider red/black band on the belly.
+The upper mandible is ivory, and the lower mandible is black.

-The Chestnut-eared aracari (Pteroglossus castanotis) is one of the most common Ramphastids and is the most widely distributed species of the aracaris.
-It is somewhat like the Black-necked aracari in appearance, only larger and more colorful.
-The bill is multicolored with bright yellow-white "teeth" and a caramelcolored band along the base of the upper mandible, set off by a red area.
-The base of the upper mandible is black; front part is caramel.
-The eye skin varies from gray to blue-green and the iris is whitish-yellow.
-The throat, ears and nape are chestnut and the head is black.
-A red belly band broadens at the si des.
+The Chestnut-eared aracari (Pteroglossus castanotis) is one of the most common Ramphastids and is the most widely distributed species of aracari.
+It is like the Black-necked aracari in appearance, only larger and more colorful.
+The bill is multicolored with bright yellow white "teeth" and a caramel-colored band along the base of the upper mandible, set off by a red area.
+The base of the upper mandible is black, and the front is caramel brown.
+The eye skin varies from gray to blue-green and the iris is whitish yellow.
+The throat, ears and nape are chestnut-colored, and the head is black.
+A red belly band broadens at the sides.

 The Pale-mandibled aracari (Pteroglossus erythropygius) is similar in appearance to the Collared aracari (breast and beak are different).
-The beak is mainly ivoryorange in color.
-A horizontal black stripe is on the lower breast and like the Collared aracari, it has a spot in the middle of the upper breast.
+The beak is mainly ivory orange in color.
+There is a horizontal black stripe on the lower breast, and, like the Collared aracari, it has a spot in the middle of the upper breast.
 It is one of the larger aracaris.

-The lvory-billed aracari (Pteroglossus flavirostris) is one of the most colorful aracaris, with broad bands of crimson and black on its breast.
-The bill is uniformly ivory with "teeth-like" markings outlined in black.
+The Ivory-billed aracari (Pteroglossus flavirostris) is one of the most colorful aracaris, with broad bands of crimson and black on its breast.
+The bill is ivory with small markings outlined in black.

-The head and neck of the Collared aracari (Pteroglossus torquatus) are black with a reddish-brown collar at the nape of the neck.
-The wings, back and tail are olive green.
+The head and neck of the Collared aracari (Pteroglossus torquatus) are black with a red-brown collar at the nape of the neck.
+The wings, back, and tail are olive green.
 The rump and portions of the tail are red.
 The bill is long and slender.
-The black lower mandible is outlined with a white line; upper mandible is ivory with a black ridge and tip.
-The slender breast and belly are muddledlooking with bands and spots of yellow, red and black.
+The black lower mandible is outlined with a white line and the upper mandible is ivory with a black ridge and tip.
+The slender breast and belly are muddled with bands and spots of yellow, red, and black.
 It is an active social bird commonly seen in its natural habitat.

-The Green aracari (Pteroglossus viridis) has yellow underparts; black neck and head.
-Wings, back and tail parts are dark green.
+The Green aracari (Pteroglossus viridis) has yellow underparts with a black neck and head.
+The wings, back, and tail are dark green.
 The rump is red.
-The multicolored bill has an orange base and black lower mandible with yelloworange and red markings.
+The multicolored bill has an orange base and black lower mandible with yellow-orange and red markings.
 The skin before the eyes is blue, changing to red behind the eyes.
 It is the smallest of the aracaris.